 Omni was not only designed to accept wide wheels and tires, it's aerodynamically matched for them.
 We designed the bike to be fastest with FLO's latest wide rims, mated with Continental GP4000S II tires, using a 23c tire up front, and a 25c in back.
 That's the fastest tire combination, and the one we stock with our complete build.
-But you can use up to 28c (depending on tire and rim models) in both locations.
+But you can use even larger tires, depending on tire and rim models.
 This gives the athlete to run lower pressures for greater comfort while keeping rolling resistance to a minimum.

 You may notice that while Omni's geometry is basically middle of the road, it's just a few mm on the shorter side.
 This is because our Alpha X aerobar is just a few mm on the longer side, offsetting the few mm shorter frame.
 Alpha X has an effective stem length of 80mm, 100mm, or 120mm, slightly longer than some other tri bike manufacturers are using.
 If you keep your fit coordinates the same, a longer stem and shorter frame will effectively slow down your steering inputs, making for a smoother and more stable ride.
 This keeps Omni's ride plush, predictible, and enjoyable, so you can focus on your power output and not on twitchy steering.

 ISO Tested, Trainer Friendly